MateusGaldinoLG/aphorisme/README.md

 Aphorisme is a social network based on aphorisms, a short length style of text used in areas such as philosophy and literature.
 Every user can publish their own aphorism and rate on the aphorisms of others.
 This is a side project and can be used locally but is not production ready

+## Technologies used

+As a fullstack project, many technologies were used, namely:

+* Front end:

+Nuxt - Vue - Bootstrap Vue - sass

+* Back end:

+Express - Typescript - Typeorm - Postgres

 ## How to run

 To run this program, you need to have Node.js and NPM.